Tattletales/chip/vault/README.md

 - `web-socket-route` The route of the WebSocket exchange.
 - `node-id-route` The route of where the identifier of the current node can be retrieved.
 - `log-route` The route where the log of the current node can be retrieved.
-- `benchmark`(optional) The name of the benchmark to run in the format `type: BenchmarkName`.
+- `benchmark`(optional) The name of the benchmark to run in the format `type: benchmarkname`.
 Can be one of the following values :
-    - LoneSender
+    - lonesender
-    - Random
+    - random
-    - LocalRoundRobin
+    - localroundrobin
-    - RoundRobin
+    - roundrobin
 - `log-file` The name or path of a file to which logging information will be written.